5 Skin-Smoothing Miracles

 Always wear (clean) sunscreen.

 If you’re not already wearing sunblock every day, start now.
-The sun’s UV rays, even on cloudy days, damage and age the skin, degrading collagen and causing premature lines, wrinkles, and a generally rough texture.
+The sun’s UV rays, even on cloudy days, damage and age the skin.
 Mineral (also known as physical) sunscreens are the ultimate in long-lasting, broad-spectrum protection.
 They sit atop skin and deflect the rays, rather than absorbing the rays as chemical sunscreens do.
 Incredibly, chemical sunscreens degrade in sunlight, so the daily moisturizer people put on at 8 a.m. may be completely ineffective by noon.
 Even worse: Chemical sunscreens sometimes contain some of the most irritating chemicals in the beauty industry.
-Irritation (whether from chemicals, UV light, or a scratch on your arm) causes inflammation.
-Since inflammation is well known to be a prime factor in aging, these formulas may do the opposite of what people are hoping for.
 In contrast, Ursa Major’s daily SPF 18 is soothing, sinks right in, doesn’t degrade in sunlight, and deflects rays rather than absorbing them.